ARRIVALS AND

 Can I take the rental bike out for a ride, on my own?

 No, sorry.
-For insurance reason, you cannot take your rental bike for a ride, alone, without our guides.
+For insurance reasons, you cannot take your rental bike for a ride without our guides.

 Can I bring my own bike from home?